simp/pupmod-simp-tpm2/REFERENCE.md

 Data type: `Enum['set','clear']`

-The desired state fo the owner authentication.
+The desired state of the owner authentication.

 Default value: `'clear'`